FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the BlueSnapV2 payment method.
 They can be omitted unless you need to support BlueSnapV2.

+The options that are required to initialize the Braintree payment method.
+They can be omitted unless you need to support Braintree.

 ___

 ### `Optional` braintree